 - Observations and practical experiences with COPAs, including the resources and expertise required at the state level to implement and monitor these regulatory regimes.

 - The ability of competition versus regulation to generate optimal levels of price, quality, access, and innovation in healthcare markets.

-To aid our analysis of these issues, the staff of the Federal Trade Commission seek public comment from interested parties.
-In particular, we invite comment on the following questions:
+To aid our analysis of these issues, the staff of the Federal Trade Commission sought public comment from interested parties.
+In particular, we invited comment on the following questions: